freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 ---

-It ignores stacking contexts completely and will always end behind every element
+It ignores stacking contexts completely and will always end behind every element.

 #### --answer--